marcpybus/exonic_coverage/README.md

 # exonic_coverage

-This script calculates the mean coverage and percent of bp above 20x in a BAM file for each region in a BED file.
+This script calculates the mean coverage, min coverage and percent of bp above 20x in a BAM file for each region in a BED file.

 ### Installing